-We extend a warm welcome to American University students moving onto campus housing for the spring!
-Learn more about your room assignment and check-in process to help you prepare for January.
+We extend a warm welcome to new and returning American University residents.
+Learn more about your room assignment and arrival process to help you prepare for opening in January.

 Before You Arrive